Insights into Action with Facebook Analytics

 When Facebook Insights doesn’t accept certain keywords, consider these workarounds:

-- Use broader keyword variations: Replace specific terms with related, more general keywords that capture similar search intent
+1. Use broader keyword variations: Replace specific terms with related, more general keywords that capture similar search intent.

-- Break down long phrases: Split lengthy keyword phrases into shorter, more focused terms
+2. Break down long phrases: Split lengthy keyword phrases into shorter, more focused terms.

-- Remove special characters: Eliminate symbols, punctuation, or unusual formatting that might interfere with processing
+3. Remove special characters: Eliminate symbols, punctuation, or unusual formatting that might interfere with processing.

-- Check spelling and formatting: Verify that keywords are spelled correctly and use standard formatting
+4. Check spelling and formatting: Verify that keywords are spelled correctly and use standard formatting.

 Evaluating content performance

-Meta Business Suite enables you to see precisely how your content performs across different formats and platforms.
-Compare metrics between post types (video, image, link, or text) to determine which formats drive the most engagement for your specific audience.
-Videos and album posts typically generate higher engagement (0.12% and 0.15% respectively) compared to link posts (0.04%).
+Meta Business Suite lets you see analytics Facebook data across formats and platforms.
+Compare content metrics between videos, images, links, or text to learn which drive the most engagement metrics.
+Videos and album posts usually score higher (0.12% and 0.15%) than link posts (0.04%).

 When evaluating content, look beyond simple engagement metrics to understand deeper patterns: